Hot School Dinners

 Children are welcome to bring a packed lunch to school but please remember that we are a nut-free school.
 It is imperative that you check the contents of any food/snacks brought into school to make sure that no nut products come on to the school site.

 Packed lunches are usually eaten outside (weather permitting), but during wet breaks may be eaten either in the classroom or the hall as appropriate at the time.

-Please see below a copy of the current hot dinner menu.
+Please see below a link to the current hot dinner menu.
 Children can, if necessary, order a hot dinner with their class teacher but it is much more efficient for parents to pre-order dinners using their Scopay account.

 Each day there are three options; a meat option (Red), a vegetarian option (Green) and a jacket potato option (Yellow).

-Hot dinners are usually served in the school hall but during Covid restrictions, some classes will have their hot dinners delivered to the classroom.
+Hot dinners are usually served in the school hall but should there be any Covid restrictions in place, some classes will have their hot dinners delivered to the classroom.